shashankdatta/job-market-analysis/web-app/README.md

 - **Skill Analysis**: The app identifies key skills required for job roles, aiding users in skill development and job preparation.
 - **Role Recommendation**: Based on user profiles, the app suggests job roles that users are most suited for.

+## Querying Process
+Our application does not merely perform exact matches against the database entries; instead, it aims to find the most similar or relevant results based on the processed input.
+When an exact match is not found in the database, the system utilizes advanced matching algorithms to identify and return the closest approximate entries.
+This ensures that users receive the most pertinent and useful information even if their exact query specifics are not directly available in the database.

 ## Development

 - Integrating **Streamlit** for frontend UI components.